 - Continue to benchmark with other Au.D. programs.

-- Continue to develop and expand opportunities for collaboration with the Cleveland Clinic including pediatric assisting opportunities, observations through the Family Health Centers and journal clubs.
+- Continue to develop and expand opportunities for collaboration with the Cleveland Clinic including pediatric assisting opportunities and observations through the Family Health Centers.

 - Explore a joint application through the Communication Sciences and Disorders Centralized Application Service (CSDCAS) for joint admission to the NOAC program.